MaxSAT Resolution and Subcube Sums

+We now give the direct combinatorial proof for the Subset Cardinality Formulas.
 The Subset Cardinality Formula SCF says that $G$ has a spanning subgraph where each $u\in U$ has degree at least 2, the degree-5 vertex in $U$ has degree at least 3, but each $v\in V$ has degree at most 2.

 For $w\in W=U\cup V$, $E_w\subseteq E(G)$ denotes the set of edges incident on $w$.

 For a vertex $w$, $f_w$ is the set of clauses enforcing the condition at vertex $w$, and $F$ is the union of these sets.
 A \SSC\ proof should give a clause multiset $H$ such that